AmazingCow-Tools/GuardChecker/README.md

   -n --project-name      : Set the Project Name (First part of include guard).
      --ext        <ext>  : Add the file extension to search.
 (Must include the dot) --backup-dir <path> : Where the original files will be backup-ed.
+     --dry-run           : No modifications will actually be made.
 ```

 ##### Notes: